openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

   `nova-compute` controls the life-cycle of these VMs.

 **Networking:**
-  Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
+  Because an OpenStack environment (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
 Networking was originally handled by the `nova-network` service, but it has given way to the newer Neutron (formerly